LeftFieldAdam/countdown/README.md

 * Pick an area of improvement to implement.

-    - I'll improve the JavaScript and UI (CSS).
+    - I'll focus on improving the UI (CSS) and some JavaScript.

 * What would happen to the current code if the date were changed, the page layout was changed or the format was changed?

    - The Countdown component expects a date as a string that can be correctly parsed by JavaScript's Date object – changing the input might change the output of the countdown numbers that are rendered.
-For example, using "December 24, 2020" instead would not change the countdown, but using "2020-12-24" would.
+For example, using `"December 24, 2020"` instead would not change the countdown, but using `"2020-12-24"` would.

-   - Also, if no date is passed into the Countdown component, the Countdown won't work and will just show 00s.
+   - Also, if no date is passed into the Countdown component, the countdown won't work and will just show 00s.
 Since this is an app designed to countdown until a specific date, the CTO's birthday could be set as the default date within the Countdown component.

-   - If the page layout is changed, the header's font-size is styled to be responsive, so will change slightly depending on the width of the viewport.
+   - If the page layout is changed, the header's `font-size` is styled to be responsive, so will change slightly depending on the width of the viewport.

 * Does the current implementation follow best practices for HTML, CSS, JS and React?